Senior versus Snowmageddon

 Dr. Andrew Kaegi lives in Whitehorse and he has dementia.
 Talking with Andrew and his wife, Susan Rae, it became clear that the impact of dementia on a person, as well as how each person initially reacts to the news, can vary greatly from one individual to the next.

-If you feel a strong connection to the Yukon and you like variety and fun in your entertainment, or if you’d just like a good excuse to hire a baby-sitter and get together with friends on a cold January evening, you could check out Nakai Theatre’s Pivot Festival 2020.
+Feel a strong connection to the Yukon and like variety and fun in your entertainment?
+Check out Nakai Theatre’s Pivot Festival 2020.

 hàtìnas.àxh Community School won 2019 Canada’s Coolest School Trip.
 A photo essay shares Tlingit culture & promotes Tlingit language.